-South Lake Tahoe hikes takes you around the shores of the cobalt-blue lake and bring you to tall mountain peaks, surrounded by pine trees and meadows dotted with wildflowers.
+Hiking trails in South Lake Tahoe take you around the shores of the cobalt-blue lake and bring you to tall mountain peaks, surrounded by pine trees and meadows dotted with wildflowers.
 Besides hiking, the area boasts plenty of outdoor activities such as kayaking in summer and skiing and snowboarding in winter.

 The second deepest lake in the United States (only behind Crater Lake in Oregon) at 6,225 feet, Lake Tahoe is also the highest alpine lake in North America.
 More than 60 tributaries flow into the lake and there’s only one outlet – Truckee River.